 Professor Jen Webb

-Jen Webb is Professor of Creative Practice at the University of Canberra.
+Jen Webb is Distinguished Professor of Creative Practice at the University of Canberra.

 She has studied in South Africa, New Zealand, Canada and Australia and holds a PhD in cultural theory (art and society) and a DCA in writing (creativity and embodiment).
 Her academic interests focus on the relationship between the field of artistic production and the wider social domain, including how representations are made (in art, literature and news media) of human rights issues, conflict and crisis, and how individuals perceive themselves and their lived experience.